rbicelli/DesktopComposer/README.md

 # DesktopComposer

-This is a software designed to simplify the task of managing Windows Start Menu and Desktop Shortcuts (and hopefully in the future some other Desktop related settings) in an Active Directory environment.
+This is a software designed to simplify the task of managing Windows Start Menu and Desktop Shortcuts (and hopefully in the future some other Desktop related settings) for Windows 10 and Windows Server 2019 in an Active Directory environment.

 ![](images/screenshot.png?raw=true)